segmentio/segment-docs/src/connections/storage/catalog/postgres/index.md

 redirect_from:
   - '/connections/warehouses/catalog/postgres/'
 ---
-PostgreSQL, often simply Postgres, is an object-relational database management system (ORDBMS) with an emphasis on extensibility and standards compliance.
+PostgreSQL, or Postgres, is an object-relational database management system (ORDBMS) with an emphasis on extensibility and standards compliance.
 As a database server, its primary functions are to store data securely and return that data in response to requests from other software applications.
-It can handle workloads ranging from small single-machine applications to large Internet-facing applications (or for data warehousing) with many concurrent users.
-PostgreSQL is the default database on macOS Server, and it is also available for Microsoft Windows and Linux (supplied in most distributions).

 PostgreSQL is ACID-compliant and transactional.
 PostgreSQL has updatable views and materialized views, triggers, foreign keys; supports functions and stored procedures, and other expandability.
 Developed by the PostgreSQL Global Development Group, free and open-source.